AllenJIL/allenjil.github.io/about.md

-A Mathematics researcher, love to study new technologies
+A Mathematics fan, love to learn new stuff
 <p>
 Current study in Cambridge: Applied Mathematics
 <p>